Bardolph-Automation-Inc/bardolph/README.md

 continues.

 ### Power Command
-The commands to turn the lights on or off resemble the one for colors:
+The commands to turn the lights on or off resemble the `set` command:
 ```
 off all
 on "Table"